Biguanide: Mechanism of action

 The mechanism of action of biguanides is not fully understood, and many mechanisms have been proposed for metformin.

 Biguanides do not affect the output of insulin, unlike other hypoglycemic agents such as sulfonylureas and meglitinides.
 Therefore, they are effective in Type 2 diabetics; and in Type 1 diabetes when used in conjunction with insulin therapy.

 Mainly used in Type II diabetes, metformin is considered to increase insulin sensitivity in vivo, resulting in reduced plasma glucose concentrations, increased glucose uptake, and decreased gluconeogenesis.

 However, in hyperinsulinemia, biguanides can lower fasting levels of insulin in plasma.
 Their therapeutic uses derive from their tendency to reduce gluconeogenesis in the liver, and, as a result, reduce the level of glucose in the blood.
 Biguanides also tend to make the cells of the body more willing to absorb glucose already present in the bloodstream, and there again reducing the level of glucose in the plasma.

+Biguanides have been shown to interact with copper, specifically in mitochondria, where they interfere with cell metabolism by chelating Copper in its 2+ oxidation state (Cu(II)).